dmbarbour/glas/docs/GlasApps.md

 The [glas executable](GlasCLI.md) lets users run an application defined in the configuration namespace or a separate script file.
 To simplify extension and composition, each application is packaged into a single definition.
 To simplify sharing and integration, applications are named 'app' or 'env.appname.app'.
 The latter supports many applications to be named and defined within a user configuration.

-## Basic Applications
+## Application Models

-Basic applications are initially modeled as  `Env -> Env` functions, tagged "app".
-The input Env represents the runtime-provided effects API (e.g. 'sys.\*' and state), while the returned Env represents a collection of application methods.
-Most basic applications should implement 'settings', 'main', and 'http'.
+Basic applications are modeled as [namespace-layer](GlasNamespaces.md) `Env -> Env` functions, tagged "app".
+The input Env represents a runtime-provided effects API ('sys.\*' and global state) and an open fixpoint ('app.\*'), while the returned Env represents a collection of application methods.
+Most basic applications should implement at least 'main', 'settings', and 'http'.
 Sample methods:

 * 'main' - a program, the standard entry point.
 Upon return, the application halts.
-* 'settings' - queried to guide integration and configuration prior to running 'main'
+* 'settings' - queried to guide integration and application-specific configuration.
-* 'http' - a flexible interface with many use cases (services, signaling, browser-based gui, etc.).
+* 'http' - a flexible interface with many use cases (services, browser-based gui, etc.).
 The runtime opens a configurable port multiplexed with remote procedure calls.
-A configurable HTTP path (e.g. `"/sys/"`) is reserved for runtime use such as built-in debug views and APIs.
+  * *Note:* runtimes may reserve `"/sys/*"` (configurable) for debugger and administrative use.
 * 'rpc' - (tentative) receive remote procedure calls, more advanced protocol than HTTP (e.g. to integrate with distributed transactions, algebraic effects, and content-distribution networks).
 * 'gui' - see [Glas GUI](GlasGUI.md), i.e. GUIs integrated with transaction model
+* 'signal' - special administrative signals, e.g. to gracefully halt or hibernate
-* 'switch' - in context of live coding, runs as the first transaction when transitioning code.
+* 'switch' - first operation on new code in context of live coding

-Use of the 'main' procedure is an old convention for defining applications in procedural paradigms.
-Separation of 'http', 'rpc', and 'gui' methods simplifies TCP multiplexing, composition, and orthogonal persistence compared to manually opening TCP listeners.
-The method 'switch' supports live coding, and I'm contemplating support for orthogonal persistence.
+Use of the 'main' procedure is a familiar convention for defining applications.
+Separation of 'http', 'rpc', and 'gui' methods simplifies multiplexing, composition, and persistence (compared to manually opening listeners).
+The open fixpoint 'app.\*' contributes to extensibility, e.g. single-inheritance overrides and mixins.
+The 'settings', 'signal', and 'switch' operations simplify integration.

-Basic applications share many known weaknesses:

-Basic applications are not robustly composable.
-It is possible to model static 'has-a' components or widgets if we're careful to partition state resources, but some features such as console IO ('sys.tty.\*') are awkward to partition, and application methods such as 'http' may require ad hoc composite pages.

-Basic applications are merely modestly extensible.
-Without modifying application source, we can wrap an app to add URL paths in 'http' or add a thread to 'main'.
-To enhance extensibility, applications do receive open fixpoint 'app.\*' via input Env, but to effectively leverage this users must explicitly define some methods in anticipation of overrides.

-Use of 'main' interacts awkwardly with live coding and projectional editing.
-Long-lived control flow and local variables become an implicit form of application state.
-We can atomically transition to new code at %yield boundaries, but we cannot easily update control flow state such as continuations.

-## Alternative Application Models

-Alternative application models may favor composability, live coding, static allocation, or other features over the familiarity and flexibility of basic applications.
-As needed, we can introduce tags other than "app" for suitable models, e.g. Kahn process networks, Lafont interaction nets, VHDL-like hardware emulation, or constraint-logic programming.

-A runtime may support some new tags directly, but other tags might be supported indirectly via user-configured adapters, e.g. compiling a Kahn process network to a basic application.
-Such adapters also enhance portability.
+This set of methods is extensible.
+For portability reasons, 'settings' should indicate which methods the runtime is expected to recognize and integrate.
+But we can also develop entirely distinct application models, recognizing tags other than "app".
+For example, it is feasible to model applications as constraint-logic systems, generative grammars, process networks, interaction nets, or hardware description language.

+### Application Adapter

+The user configuration may define an application adapter.
+The adapter applies to an application's definition before compiling and running it.
+This is convenient for portability, e.g. we could adapt application 'settings' to the runtime version, or adapt a runtime effects API to the application.

+But an important use case is support for user-defined application models, e.g. users introduce tag "kpn" for [Kahn process networks](https://en.wikipedia.org/wiki/Kahn_process_networks), the adapter can compile to a basic "app" if the runtime does not have built-in support for "kpn".
+This enables users to 'run' ad hoc application models without manually wrapping them.

+### Staged Applications?
+TBD.

+A runtime can feasibly support 'staged' applications, where the application is based on command-line arguments, environment variables, or other late-bound parameters.
+This conflicts with ahead-of-time compilation, requiring JIT, but it may improve flexibility.
+We could introduce a tag like "staged" for this role, returning another application.

-## Effects and State
+## Runtime-Provided Effects

 The runtime provides an initial namespace of registers and methods to a basic application: